microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_yammerdeviceusageuserdetail.md

 ## Response

-If successful, this method returns a `200 OK` response code and an **yammerDeviceUsageUserDetail** object in the response body.
+If successful, this method returns a `200 OK` response code and a **yammerDeviceUsageUserDetail** object in the response body.

 The **yammerDeviceUsageUserDetail** object has the following properties.